nf-core/website/markdown/about.md

 ## Outreach team {#outreach}

 The outreach team is responsible for organising hackathons, the `#bytesize` seminar series and other community outreach efforts.
-This team includes all of the `@core-team` mentioned above, but mainly responsible are:
+This team includes all of the `@core-team` mentioned above, but the people in charge are:

 - [@christopher-hakkaart](https://github.com/christopher-hakkaart): Chris Hakkaart
 - [@FranBonath](https://github.com/FranBonath): Franziska Bonath